 Sometimes, the court names a guardian and a conservator to help.
 The court looks for ways to help the ward or protected person with the least amount of limits possible.

 Guardianships and conservatorships are very serious and are not set up without good reason.
-Minnesota law encourages people to try other things before filing for guardianship or conservatorship.
-That can be things like:
+Minnesota law encourages people to try other, less restrictive things before filing for guardianship or conservatorship.
+Some things people might try are:

 A guardian has power over the person – They make personal decisions for the ward, like medical care, or where the person will live.